maticnetwork/matic.js/README.md

   // Set withdraw-manager Address.
 See below for more information
   withdrawManagerAddress: <withdraw-manager-address>,

-  // Set deposit-manager Address.
-See below for more information
-  depositManagerAddress: <deposit-manager-address>,

   // Set matic network's WETH address.
 See below for more information
   maticWethAddress: <matic-weth-address>,